This Elephant Ears Recipe features homemade dough that’s fried, then coated with cinnamon and sugar making them impossible to resist!

-I've seen some recipes for elephant ears that use puff pastry for a shortcut.
+What kind of dough is used for making Elephant Ears?
+They’re made using deep fried rounds of sweet pastry dough that’s been made with yeast.
+They’re coated in cinnamon-sugar and at times served with maple syrup or honey on the side for dipping.
+I’ve seen some recipes for elephant ears that use puff pastry for a shortcut.
 However, this recipe is the classic way to make them from scratch.
-A few tips for your elephant ears making success:
+A few tips for Elephant Ears making success:

-- Please note, you'll need two ¼ ounce each packets of yeast for this recipe.
+- Please note, you’ll need two 1/4 ounce each packets of dry yeast for this recipe.

 - Depending on the size of the dough rounds, you could yield anywhere from 8-12 elephant ears with this recipe.